philemonnwanne/altschool-cloud-exercises/Mini-Project/readme.md

 mkdir mini-project
 ```

-Switch to your projects directory (in my case I named it `mini-project`) and clone the [laravel project](https://github.com/f1amy/laravel-realworld-example-app.git) from github here
+Switch to your projects directory `in my case I named it (mini-project)` and clone the [laravel project](https://github.com/f1amy/laravel-realworld-example-app.git) from github

 ```php
 cd mini-project
 git clone https://github.com/f1amy/laravel-realworld-example-app.git
 ```

-Rename the cloned git repo to whatever you wish to name your project, for my use case I will name it `laravel`
+Rename the cloned git repo to whatever you wish to call your project, for my use case I will name it `laravel`
 ```php
 mv laravel-realworld-example-app laravel
 ```